 1. They memorize some of the biggest compound words to exist in the English language.

 Croscarmellose-sodium-colloidal-silicone-dioxide.
-Who knew that was one of the major components to every allergy medication out there?
+Who knew that was one of the major components of every allergy medication out there?
 Pharmacy students take some of the hardest chemistry classes dealing with large compounded words and compounded chemicals.

-2. They have no care for Humanities classes because they are seen like an impediment to their success.
+2. They have no care for humanities classes because they are seen as an impediment to their success.

-Any pharmacy student will tell you how they would have avoided every class for the first 2 years of college if they could because of the general education and humanities requirements.
+Any pharmacy student will tell you how they would have avoided every class for the first two years of college if they could because of the general education and humanities requirements.

 3. Pharmacy school students help each other succeed cause they know they won't survive by themselves.

-4. Sometimes they have minute-anxiety attacks when professors call on them in class.
+4. Sometimes they have minute-long anxiety attacks when professors call on them in class...

-Anybody can be called on, but with an intense curriculum there's almost no time for sleep so students make up for it in lecture by napping...till the professor calls on them.
+Anybody can be called on, but with an intense curriculum, there's almost no time for sleep so students make up for it in the lecture by napping... until the professor calls on them.

 professor makes an example of them.

-Most if not all the professors in PharmD programs are pharmacy degree holders and so they know the struggle.
+Most, if not all, of the professors in PharmD programs are pharmacy degree-holders and so they know the struggle.
 They believe if they could get through it in their time, you can get through it in your time, especially with the resources in the world today.
 You just need a little motivation.

 6. If they could, they would recommend pharmaceutical literature as an alternative to sleep medication.

-Up there with Pharmaceutical Economics & Pharmacy Law, Pharmaceutical Literature is some of the driest reading material all pharmacy students have to read.
-A 2-page history of a drug will take an average pharmacy student about 5 days to read.
-In words of my girlfriend, “If it were any dryer, it could be used as sandpaper."
+Up there with pharmaceutical economics and pharmacy law, pharmaceutical literature is some of the driest reading material all pharmacy students have to read.
+A two-page history of a drug will take an average pharmacy student about five days to read.
+In the words of my girlfriend, “If it were any dryer, it could be used as sandpaper."